Skip to content

 }'

-The organization condition is superior because you don’t need to update the policy every time a new account is created.
+The organization condition is generally superior because you typically do not need to manually update the restrictive policy payload each time a new account is dynamically provisioned by the vending machine.

-Section titled “Task 4: Implement Centralized Logging for EKS Audit”
+Section titled “Task 4: Codify Centralized Logging Infrastructure”

 # In the log-archive account